Safety Lessons In A Dangerous Industry

 It’s not possible to have a person in a hard hat with a clipboard, enforcing safety rules in every work situation.
 This means your safety culture has to be strong enough to resonate with every single employee and to permeate through every single action.

 Prioritizing safety culture must start with leadership.
-When employees trust that company leaders genuinely care about them, they’re less likely to see safety rules set by management as petty and pointless and are more likely to follow them.
+When employees trust that company leaders genuinely care about them, they’re less likely to see safety rules set by management as petty and pointless and are more likely to follow them and actively participate in safety lessons.

 But setting and enforcing protocols can’t start and end in the boardroom.
 Everyone in the organization must see themselves as a safety officer.
 When everyone recognizes that they are part of upholding standards, individuals are less likely to let their guard down and stop paying attention.